 Applying for a charging order against your property.

-Passing your account to a bailiff which will involve further charges being incurred.
+Passing your account to an external enforcement agent which will involve further charges being incurred.

 Starting bankruptcy proceedings against you.